particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Library updates 2025-06-30

+The [library viewer](/reference/device-os/libraries/search/) has been updated for newly released or updates libraries.

 ### Web device doctor 2025-06-27

 The [Web device doctor](/tools/doctor/) incorrectly stated that a backup user firmware would be created; this is not correct and the message updated.